All systems are go for the new e-prescribing standard, SCRIPT 2017071, which replaces the current version 10.6, effective January 1, 2020.

 For Our Customers

-Integra® has released Service Pack 19.1.30 for PrimeCare®.
-We suggest you download and install Service Pack 19.1.30 as soon as possible.
+Integra® has released Service Pack 19.1.30 (with latest addendum) for PrimeCare®.
+We suggest you download and install Service Pack 19.1.30 (with latest addendum) as soon as possible.
 However, we ask that you do not turn on any settings for SCRIPT Standard 201707.
 For the time being, please install the new service pack and use it for several weeks and get accustomed to the new features.
 DocuTrack customers will need version 7.15.
 Upgrading to the latest release before the holidays will also ensure your pharmacy is not busy and will have time to properly install it.